 SECONDARY BREAK: NBA Dad’s Story by Author Marvin Williams, Sr. Now on Sale

-This book is about a young man who came from a dysfunctional and abusive family and fell in love with the sport of basketball.

-/EIN News/ -- Charlotte, NC, Oct.
-07, 2020 (GLOBE NEWSWIRE) -- October 5, 2020 – Marvin Williams, Sr.’s new book “Secondary Break: An NBA Dad’s Story” shares an inspiring story of a young man’s journey to becoming a successful basketball player while navigating the many hurdles that can deflate hopes, dreams and aspirations.
+Charlotte, NC, Oct.
+07, 2020 (KISS PR ) — October 5, 2020 – Marvin Williams, Sr.’s new book “Secondary Break: An NBA Dad’s Story” shares an inspiring story of a young man’s journey to becoming a successful basketball player while navigating the many hurdles that can deflate hopes, dreams and aspirations.

 Williams, Sr. is a retired member of the US Navy and a current member of The Fathers and Men of Professional Basketball Players organization.
 His son, Marvin Williams, Jr., is a 15-year NBA veteran, currently playing for the Milwaukee Bucks and formerly a member of University of North Carolina’s 2005 NCAA Championship team.